spwhitton/consfigurator/CONTRIBUTING.rst

 - Choose judiciously between a functional programming style and LOOP.
 Err on the side of LOOP.

+- Avoid complicating property definitions to include updates to file ownership, and the like, when it's possible instead to switch to the target user and apply a simpler version of the property.
+For example, instead of taking a username as a parameter and then changing the ownership of any newly created files to the named user, you can use the ``AS`` combinator to apply the property as that user in the first place.

 Signing off your commits
 ========================